PM tells Egyptians austerity needed to help economy

 "The economic situation is worse than anyone imagines," he said, describing what he said were policy failings during the last decade of ousted President Hosni Mubarak's rule.

-Ganzouri said the government would not agree to a $3.2 billion facility from the International Monetary Fund IMF.L until the outlook for the budget was clearer.
+Ganzouri said the government would not agree to a $3.2 billion facility from the International Monetary Fund (IMF) until the outlook for the budget was clearer.

 "If we are forced to resort to the IMF, we will resort to it.
 This is a matter open for discussion," he said, echoing comments by a general from the ruling army council who had said Egypt would only go to the IMF in "extreme need".